 Reimbursement Rates - Mileage

 The number of reimbursable miles traveled by an employee may not exceed the number of miles of the most cost-effective route.
 The shortest route between points, including the use of all farm-to-market roads, is presumed to be the most cost-effective route between two duty points.
-Google Maps (available online at the travel website) calculates the mileage between two locations.
-When both locations are in the Google Maps database, the employee may be reimbursed for the number of miles calculated by the Google Maps website.
-A copy of the Google Map mileage calculation must be included with the travel voucher.
-When one or both locations are not in the Google Maps database, the number of reimbursable miles is calculated by the employee's odometer.
+Google Maps or Mapquest (both available online at the travel website) calculates the mileage between two locations.
+When both locations are in the map website database, the employee may be reimbursed for the number of miles calculated by the map website.
+A copy of the mileage calculation must be included with the travel voucher.
+When one or both locations are not in the map website database, the number of reimbursable miles is calculated by the employee's odometer.
 Mileage determined by use of the employee's odometer must be itemized on a point-to-point basis on the travel voucher.
 Any vicinity mileage at the destination location must also be itemized separately on a point-to-point basis.
 For the purposes of this paragraph, "point" means a building, house, highway intersection, or other similarly localized spot.
-A Point- to-Point Odometer Log is available in the forms section of the travel website if needed.
+A Point-to-Point Odometer Log is available in the forms section of the travel website if needed.

 Coordination of travel must occur when two, three, or four employees travel on the same dates with the same itinerary to conduct the same official state business.
 When coordination of travel is required, only one employee may be reimbursed for mileage.